-Every month of the year is represented by their own special gemstone.
+Every month of the year is represented by its own special gemstone.
 Sapphire remains one of Mother Nature’s rare gems and is the birthstone for September.

 The name “Sapphire” comes from the Latin sapphirus and Greek sappheiros meaning, “blue stone,” though those words may have originally referred to lapis lazuli.
 Some believe it originated from the Sanskrit word sanipriya, which meant “dear to Saturn.”

 September’s birthstone, the sapphire, has been popular since the Middle Ages.
 Back then, the celestial blue colour of this gem symbolised heaven and attracted divine favour and wise judgment.
 Featuring prominently in many traditions and legends: Ancient Persians believed that Mother Earth rests upon a bed made of sapphire and that the sky is blue because it reflects this glorious gemstone, King Solomon was said to wear sapphire as protection and Ancient Hebrews believed that the Ten Commandments were engraved on tablets of sapphire, though historians now believe the blue stone referenced in the Bible may have been lapis lazuli.

 Due to the remarkable hardness of sapphires—which measure 9 on the Mohs scale, second only to diamond.

 Although sapphire typically refers to the rich blue gemstone variety of the mineral corundum sapphires actually come in a rainbow of colours.
 Trace elements like iron, titanium, chromium, copper, and magnesium give naturally colourless corundum a tint of blue, yellow, purple, orange or green, respectively.